Hammer toe is a deformity of the toe. The end of the toe is bent downward.

 Exercises may be helpful.
 You can try gentle stretching exercises if the toe is not already in a fixed position.
 Picking up a towel with your toes can help stretch and straighten the small muscles in the foot.

 For severe hammer toe, you will need an operation to straighten the joint.

 Most of the time, you will go home on the same day as the surgery.
 You may be able to put weight on your heel to walk around during the recovery period.
 The toe may still be stiff after surgery, and it may be shorter.

 If the condition is treated early, you can often avoid surgery.
 Treatment will reduce pain and walking problems.

 When to Contact a Medical Professional

-If you have hammer toe, call your health care provider:
+If you have hammer toe, call your provider: